rjhunter3/ParticleSandbox/ParticleSandbox-cxww44/README.md

 Included with this documentation are the following files:

-- LICENCE.MD containing a full offline copy of the licence of this distribution
+- LICENCE.MD containing a full offline copy of the licence of this distribution.
-- ParticleSandbox.js containing the class definition
+- ParticleSandbox.js containing the class definition.
-- index.html and index.js containing HTML and javascript to set up the example page and provide form controls
+- index.html and index.js containing HTML and javascript to set up the example page and provide form controls.

 ## Controls and Features

-- The example HTML page provides form controls to change values of variables
+- The example HTML page provides form controls to change values of variables.
-- Alike the original, right click resets the screen
+- Alike the original, right click resets the screen.
 - Middle mouse button toggles between attract/repel, but there's no need to hold middle mouse button as in the original.
 - Deviating from the original, moving particles now can change hue, the speed of which can be determined by the user in the HTML form controls.

 ## Explanation - ParticleSandbox.js

-Note - See code comments for step-by-step explanation of the code
+Note - See code comments for step-by-step explanation of the code.

 ### `constructor(x,y)`

 This provides means to set up the particle class with parameters `x` and `y` denoting the x position and y position of the particle on the user's screen respectively.
-In additon to using these x and y parameters to setup vectors, to properties such as `this.pos` and `this.vel`, other properties are setup with their default values, including the properties which the user can go on to change with the form controls in the example, `this.mult`, `this.limit`, `this.mousethresh1` and `this.hueinc`.
+In additon to using these x and y parameters to setup vectors, to properties such as `this.pos` and `this.vel`, other properties are setup with their default values, including the properties which the user can go on to change with the form controls in the example, `this.mult`, `this.limit`, `this.mouseThresh` and `this.hueInc`.

 ### `get timediff()` and `set date(time1)`

 Both of these get and set methods involve setting up a `timediff` variable in the get method which determines the time between two actions.
-Through the use of the seperate set method, which sets the property `this.time` to be updated with the past time when an action occurred, and the get method, which calculates the difference between this set time and the current time, such time differneces can be established.
+Through the use of the seperate set method, which sets the property `this.time` to be updated with the past time when an action occurred, and the get method, which calculates the difference between this set time and the current time, such time differences can be established.
 This was needed in this example, as using the centre mouse click to toggle the attract/repel feature in particles in quick succession proved problematic and this sets a 1 second window between changes.

-### `setvals()`

-This set method updates all changeable properties, `this.mult`, `this.mouseThresh`, `this.limit` and `this.hueinc` when a change is made by the user from the HTML page, by grouping all variables together in a single set method, space is saved.
-For two of these variables, zero is given as secondary inputs to prevent possible errors when primary inputs have been interpreted as 'falsey' by JS.

 ### `getMult()`